patrickvando/interpreter/README.md

 ## Overview

-I am writing this project for the sake of learning more about the compilers.
-In its current state, this project is a "simple interpreter" written in Python that interprets the made-up ".simple" language.
+I am writing this project for the sake of learning more about compilers.
+Currently this project is a simple interpreter written in Python that interprets the made-up ".simple" language.
 This is an ongoing project, and I plan to further develop it into a full compiler.

 Right now, the interpreter supports functions, integer/boolean operations, and if-else/while/for constructs.
-The included example file `gcd.simple` is a recursive implementation of the Euclidean Algorithm in the ".simple" language that demonstrates these capabilites.
+The included example file `gcd.simple` is a recursive implementation of the Euclidean Algorithm in the ".simple" language that demonstrates some of these capabilites.

 For further details on what features have (and have not) been implemented in the interpreter, see the *Current State* section.
-For details on the language specifications of the ".simple" language, see the ".simple" section.
+For details on the language specifications of the ".simple" language, see the *".simple" Language Specifications* section.

-Shoutout to *Writing Compilers and Interpreters: A Software Engineering Approach"* by R. Mak and *Compilers: Principles, Techniques, and Tools* by A. V. Aho, R. Sethi, and J. D. Ullman.

 ## Current State